WHAT ST. PATRICK CAN TEACH YOUR BUSINESS

 Who Was St. Patrick?

 But back to St. Patrick’s Day.
-Today everyone in the world is Irish.
-Tonight, iconic monuments all over the world will be lit in green – from the Colosseum in Rome, the London Eye to the One World Trade Centre in New York.
+On St. Patrick’s Day, iconic monuments all over the world will be lit in green – from the Colosseum in Rome, the London Eye to the One World Trade Centre in New York.
 And of course, practically every city will have a parade.
 But who was St. Patrick and what can he teach us today (other than March 17th is a great excuse for a day off work, a parade and a pint of Guinness).

 The story goes that St. Patrick arrived to Ireland to convert the pagan population to Christianity.
 He had a tough job.
 We were perfectly happy worshipping the sun, moon and stars.
 But St. Patrick set about his task eagerly, touring the country with his large pointy hat and long staff.
 Legend has it that he also chased Satan from our shores, proved to countless Christians afterwards in the fact that we do not have any snakes here.
 Mind you, we don’t have any native penguins or elephants either, so he was obviously a very busy man herding exotic animals onto the doomed version of the Ark in his spare time.